stanthesoupking/RogueTerm/README.md

 ## Compiling
 Currently RogueTerm isn't properly implemented as a library and so running `make` will just create an executable from the existing `src/main.cpp` file.

 To compile you'll need the SDL2 and SDL2_image development libraries.
-This can be installed on a debian based distro by typing:
+These can be installed on a debian based distro by typing:
 ```bash
 sudo apt-get install libsdl2-dev libsdl2-image-dev
 ```